 If you’re bored sunbathing and you’ve finished your book, you need to play!
 Well, you need to play even if you haven’t finished your book.

-Boules (petanque) is easy, quick, fun and packable.
+Easy, quick, fun and packable.
 Plus you can play on sand, grass or gravel.
 The cheaper steel boules tend to rust after a while, but they’re more traditional than coloured plastic.
 Most come with etched lines so that you can tell whose balls are whose.
-The Jacques set is treated to resist rust for a ‘lifetime’…or you could go professional and opt for intimidatingly black Obut carbon boules!

 We love skittles too.
 You can find some funky sets, but decent weighted pins are a must or you’ll find they flop over in a breeze or on uneven ground.

-Molkky has been recommended by lots of readers.
-It’s a Finnish version of skittles using numbered peg things.
+Recommended by lots of readers.
+Molkky is a Finnish version of skittles using numbered peg things.
 You have to get 50 exactly, so there’s some strategy as well as throwing skill.

-Kubb is a great outdoor game, with a bit of strategy thrown in too.
-It’s a Viking game of knocking down blocks and whacking a king.
+A great outdoor game, with a bit of strategy thrown in too.
+Kubb is a Viking game of knocking down blocks and whacking a king.
 Go for a heavyweight set – pine and lightwoods are too flimsy for real fun.

 And for a fantastic game that needs no special equipment – just a ball and seven stones – it has to be Pittu Garam.
 We saw two teams of Pakistani picknickers – men, women and kids – having a wild time at Bolton Abbey in North Yorkshire and just had to ask if we could join in.
 You get to throw a ball, tackle, run and laugh A LOT.
 See the rules at the end of this article.